BrainStone/crackstation-hashdb/README.md

 Building and Testing
 --------------------

 To create the binary run `make`.
+Make sure you have `libssl-dev` installed.
+If not simply install it by running `sudo apt-get install libssl-dev` (or similar depending on your distributuion or OS).
+Also make sure to have at least `gcc` 4 installed.
-You can install it by running `sudo make install`.
+You can install this program by running `sudo make install`.
+This allows the programm being used system wide and without the `./` in the front.

 To run the tests, just run `make test`, and then clean up the files the tests created with `make testclean`.